gnang/HypermatrixAlgebraPackage/README.md

 [[1, 0], [0, 1]]
 ```

-Similarly a symblic paramterization of a fourth order unitary hypermatrix of side length 2 is obtained as follows
+Similarly a symbolic paramterization of a fourth order unitary hypermatrix of side length 2 is obtained as follows

 ```python
 sage: [U,Uc]=GeneralUnitaryHypermatrix(4)